erkyrath/postim/README.md

 You can include any number of scripts, arguments, and operators on the command line.
 Values can be passed from one script to the next on the stack.
-This comment removes the blue component from an image and then rotates it 45 degrees:
+This command removes the blue component from an image and then rotates it 45 degrees:

 ```